How does alimony work in New York? Read on to learn what you need to know about how alimony, known as spousal maintenance, works in NY.

 As mentioned, spousal maintenance awards in New York can be:

 Temporary maintenance, or “alimony pendente lite,” is temporary financial support to help the receiving spouse make ends meet during the divorce process.
 These payments end when the judge issues the final order of divorce.

 For temporary maintenance, New York courts must follow a formula to determine the correct amount.
 Keep in mind, though, that the judge still has discretion when determining the amount of temporary maintenance.

 Rehabilitative maintenance is another form of temporary maintenance that is commonly awarded to spouses who have exited the workforce to raise a family.

-Permanent spousal maintenance is aimed at providing financial support for basic needs (such as housing and food) and is decided after the final judgment of divorce is finalized by the court.
+Permanent spousal maintenance is aimed at providing financial support for basic needs (such as housing and food) and is decided after the judgment of divorce is finalized by the court.